-They seem safe enough, right?
-But take a closer look.
+Check out the nutrition facts label.
 Some brands of raisin bran have up to 250 milligrams of sodium per cup.

 Tip: Puffed rice and puffed wheat are sodium free.
 Mix half of your favorite cereal with half of a sodium-free choice.
 Or look for companies that make low-sodium cereals.